XINKAI-LI/846project/README.md

 ### 6 the activiy for past 4 weeks
 if the contributor is busy recently, he/she should be fimilar with the project and write less bugs.

-## feature wishing list for projects
+## II.feature wishing list for projects